Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Introduction

-Abe and Suzuki \cite{abe2004scalefree,abe2004small} have studied the complexity of seismic events by introducing the concept of an {\it earthquakes network} that they built using networks of geographical sites by taking data of successive epicenters from seismological catalogs of some active regions.
-Although Abe and Suzuki have named this network as \textit{earthquakes network}, in this paper we will adopt the nomenclature \textit{epicenters network}.
-We adopt a different name for two reasons, firstly because we believe that the latter name has a better agreement with the real sense of building the network, secondly to avoid confusion with another network that we will define here, which has a completely different meaning.
-The epicenters network in \cite{abe2004scalefree,abe2004small} was constructed by choosing a certain region of the world (e.g., California, Japan) and its respective earthquake catalog, which gives for each seismic event, the magnitude, and a set of spatial and temporal data of the hypocenter.
-The geographic region under consideration is then divided into small cubic cells, where a cell will become a vertex of the network if an earthquake has its epicenter therein, and two cells will be connected by a directed edge if two successive events occur in those respective cells.
+Abe and Suzuki \cite{abe2004scalefree,abe2004small} studied the complexity of seismic events by introducing the concept of {\it earthquakes network} that they built using networks of geographical sites by taking data of successive epicenters from seismological catalogs of some active regions.
+Although Abe and Suzuki named this network as \textit{earthquakes network}, in this paper we will adopt the nomenclature \textit{epicenters network}.
+We adopt a different name for two reasons: first because we believe that the latter name has a better agreement with the real sense of building the network; second to avoid confusion with another network that we will define later in this paper where nodes are actual quake events.
+The epicenters network in \cite{abe2004scalefree,abe2004small} was constructed by choosing a certain region of the world (e.g., California, Japan) and its respective earthquakes catalog, which gives for each seismic event, the magnitude, and a set of spatial and temporal data of the hypocenter.
+The geographic region they consider is then divided into small cubic cells, where a cell will become a vertex of the network if an earthquake has its epicenter therein, and two cells will be connected by a directed edge if two successive events occur in those respective cells.
 If two successive events occur in the same cell we have a self-edge.
 The network resulting from this process has been found to have non-trivial characteristics, being scale-free and small-world \cite{abe2006complex}.
-It is noteworthy that the same construction was made in \cite{peixoto2004distribution,peixoto2004statistics,peixoto2006network} but by using the known model for earthquakes dynamics proposed by Olami-Feder-Christensen, which use concepts of self-organized criticality in non-conservative systems \cite{olami1992,christensen1992scaling,olami1992temporal}.
+It is noteworthy that the same construction was made in \cite{peixoto2004distribution,peixoto2004statistics,peixoto2006network} but by using the known model for earthquakes dynamics proposed by Olami-Feder-Christensen (OFC model), which use concepts of self-organized criticality in non-conservative systems \cite{olami1992,christensen1992scaling}.

-There is, however, an important issue concerning earthquakes that remains unsolved: the possibility to establish long-range relationships between events located spatially and temporally far apart.
+We argue however that the important issue regarding the possibility of long-range relationships between events located spatially and temporally far apart remains under-studied and almost unexplored.
+This paper provides evidences for such relationships.